Robert Reid (bishop): Bishop of Orkney

-Unusually, the Royal Burgh of Kirkwall owned St Magnes Cathedral given to it in a royal charter by James III in 1486.
-This charter stipulated that the income from the prebend of St John was to be used for the upkeep of the cathedral building and its contents but this was disregarded by Reid—other appropriations to finance this overhaul of the chapter were enforced.
+Unusually, the Royal Burgh of Kirkwall owned St. Magnus Cathedral, given to it in a royal charter by James III in 1486.
+This charter stipulated that the income from the prebend of St John was to be used for the upkeep of the cathedral building and its contents, but Reid disregarded this; other appropriations to finance this overhaul of the chapter were enforced.
 This channelled away revenues from parishes and risked the downgrading of the quality of pastoral care.

 In 1541, Bishop Reid, as commendator of Beauly, had the bell tower rebuilt after it had been ruined during a storm on 1 January.
 The nave of the priory church was renovated and the roof was protected with the addition of oak tiles.
-Further building works took place in 1544 when the old and ramshackle priory buildings were demolished and completely rebuilt with many improvements.
-In Orkney, evidence of the bishop's industriousness can be seen by the number of buildings that have Reid's coat of arms inserted into them—the most prominent of these being the restoration of the Bishop's Palace to which Reid had added a round tower in its northwest corner.
+Further building works took place in 1544 when the old and ramshackle priory buildings were demolished and completely rebuilt, incorporating many improvements.
+In Orkney, evidence of the bishop's industriousness can be seen by the number of buildings that have Reid's coat of arms inserted into them—the most prominent of these being the restoration of the Bishop's Palace, to which Reid had added a round tower in its northwest corner.

 In 1554, Reid set about fine-tuning the diocesan organisation.
-To get ready for the divine services the chaplains and the choristers were re-housed and the subdean was allocated chambers that were better suited to his role of enforcing overall discipline when the provost was absent.
+To prepare for the divine services, the chaplains and the choristers were re-housed, and the subdean was allocated chambers that were better suited to his role of enforcing overall discipline when the provost was absent.